Intersectionality and Disability: A Conversation with Reshawna Chapple, PhD, LCSW

 Reshawna Chapple, PhD, LCSW is an associate professor in the School of Social Work at the University of Central Florida.

-You are a codirector for the AHEAD-MC RRTC (Advancing Health Equity for Adults with Disabilities from Marginalized Communities Rehabilitation Research and Training Center).
+You are a codirector for the AHEAD-DC RRTC (Advancing Health Equity for Adults with Disabilities from Diverse Communities Rehabilitation Research and Training Center).
 What do you see as your main priorities within this research grant?

 Reshawna Chapple, PhD, LCSW (She, Her, Hers): I oversee areas that have to do with training.
 I see my main priority within the research grant as making sure that all projects in all areas are proactive where it comes to being inclusive, being culturally responsive, and thinking about issues of equity and intersectionality.
 My focus in training is helping to bring, first, the perspective of counseling disciplines like mine [social work] into the fold and helping where medical students and other individuals are being trained to look at individuals with disabilities broadly.